-While you will not be able to get the keys picked up from the side of the road like some recycling, just about every single recycling center and dump will have somewhere that you can take your keys to be recycled.
+While you will not be able to get the keys picked up from the side of the road like some recycling, just about every recycling center and dump will have somewhere you can take your keys to be recycled.
 We will talk more about that in a short while.

 Your only option is to head to the local dump.
 You will then want to keep an eye out for the area designated for mixed metals.
 You can put them in this section.
 Your work will then be done.

 When these areas are full, the company carrying out the recycling will collect all this metal and sort through it.
 This is to separate the metals.
 This ensures that each type of metal can be recycled separately.

 Once the metals have been separated, they will be crushed into smaller pieces.
 How they do this will be dependent on the metal.
 Most of it will be crushed up into sheets, while steel will be crushed into cubes.
 This is based on how much energy it would take to process the metal further.

 After this, the metal will be heated to an exceedingly high temperature.
 The idea is to melt it.
 Once the metal has been melted, any impurities can be removed.

 Before the metal solidifies again, it will be added to various molds.
 The metal will then solidify in these molds.
 The recycled metal will be sent to whichever companies want to buy metal.

 In the grand scheme, metal is one of the simplest materials to recycle.
 It takes very little in the way of processing.